jsethlui/lock/README.md

 # To Do:

-- add encrpytion / decryption using GPG or openssl
+- add decryption using GPG or openssl
 - complete Lock Installer
-- Add titlescreen as variable in lock script